daltonoswald/personal-website/README.md

-# personal-website
+# React + Vite

-My personal website
+This is my personal website which is currently in progress.